Clemson (and Pickens County)

 - Business Climate

 Thanks to a blend of regional flavors, Clemson and Pickens County are a hotspot for hidden gem eateries.
 A staple in a Clemson University foodie’s diet is likely to include the mouth-watering ice cream from ’55 Exchange, the student-run enterprise that manufactures, sells and serves Clemson’s world famous ice cream.
 Or maybe you want to indulge in a Southern delicacy?
 Don’t worry, your taste buds can decide which restaurant truly boasts the best fried green tomatoes.
 Craving a slice of pizza?
-Don’t miss dollar slice nice at Todaro Pizza in downtown Clemson.
-And Esso Club is a must on game day.
+Don’t miss dollar slice night at Todaro’s Pizza in downtown Clemson.
+The Esso Club is an absolute must on game day.
 Upscale dining experiences are plentiful as well, including Rick Erwin’s in Clemson’s Patrick Square.

 Apart from the traditional dining setting, coffee shops and bistros are plentiful, adding to the region’s communal atmosphere.
+Love home brewed coffee?
+Check out Jitters Brewing Company.
+Prefer a cup of tea?
+The Table Rock Tea Company has Uniquely American Tea® for you.
 Upstate South Carolina’s booming agritourism industry means the area is home to numerous farmers markets.
-The city of Clemson, Easley and Pendleton each host their own seasonal farmers markets, featuring fresh local produce, homemade food items and more.
+The city of Clemson, Easley, Pendleton, Pickens, and town of Six Mile each host their own seasonal farmers markets, featuring fresh local produce, homemade food items and more.

 Arts + Culture